 About - Our workshops are generally small (8 or less).
-Private one to one tuition rates are 30 pounds per hour* exluding the hire of a public space (*rates valid until December 2018; venue hire rates are typically range from 5 to 15 pounds per hr).
-We are able to offer one hour one to one tutorial sessions for 35 pounds per hour in Hitchin, dependent on availability.
+Private one to one tuition rates are £30 per hour* exluding the hire of a public space (*rates valid until April 2019; venue hire rates are typically range from £5 to £15 per hr).
+For example, we are able to offer one hour one to one tutorial sessions for £35 per hour in Hitchin and Letchworth, dependent on availability.
 Please contact us (Koala@KoalaCourses) for more information on group rates.

 Age range - 16 years onward, as long as you are willing and enthusiastic.
 Children under the ages of 16+ are welcome as long as accompanied by an adult, please email us (Koala@KoalaCourses) to discuss.

 What makes us unique - Aside from being passionate about what we teach, Koala Courses can offer STEAM (Science, Technology, Engineering, Arts and Mathematics) learning opportunities, specifically the sciences and the arts.
 So even if you undertake a masterclass in colour theory, there might be a little scientific element to it.
 We also can deliver innovative, project-based learning such asArts Awards (Discover, Explorer, Bronze & Silver) to learners up the age of 25 years, which are nationally recognised qualifications.